-the common European bird, known for its chattering, c.
-1600, earlier simply pie (early 13c.); first element from Mag, nickname for Margaret, long used in proverbial and slang English for qualities associated generally with women, especially in this case "idle chattering" (as in Magge tales "tall tales, nonsense," early 15c.; also compare French margot "magpie," from Margot, pet form of Marguerite).
+popular name of a common bird of Europe, Asia, and America, known for its chattering, acquisitiveness, curiosity, and mimicry, c.
+1600, earlier simply pie (early 13c.).
+The first element is Mag, nickname for Margaret, long used in proverbial and slang English for qualities associated generally with women, especially in this case "idle chattering" (as in Magge tales "tall tales, nonsense," early 15c.; also compare French margot "magpie," from Margot, pet form of Marguerite).
+The name Margaret, and its reduced forms Mag, Madge, diminutive Maggie, also has long been familiarly applied to birds.

 Whan pyes chatter vpon a house it is a sygne of ryghte euyll tydynges.

-Divination by number of magpies is attested from c.
+Divination by numbering magpies is attested from c.
 1780 in Lincolnshire; the rhyme varies from place to place, the only consistency being that one is bad, two are good.